vmware/vic/docs/vic_installation/vsphere_integrated_containers_installation_prerequ.md

-# vSphere Integrated Containers Installation Prerequisites
+# Environment Prerequisites for vSphere Integrated Containers Installation

 Before you install vSphere Integrated Containers, you must ensure that your vSphere infrastructure meets certain requirements.